-Please note that the message from the Chair is updated at the end of each fiscal year to provide current information on the Board.
+Please note that the message from the Board is updated at the end of each fiscal year to provide current information on the Board.

-Message from the former Chief of Wabaseemoong Independent Nation
+Message from the former Chief of Wabaseemoong Independent Nations

 The website will give community members living both in the community and off reserve, visitors and visiting workers to the community and the general public the ability to learn more about the history of the contamination of the river systems, the negotiation process, the development of the Mercury Disability Board and Mercury Disability Fund and how the Board operates.

 Historical community information around the contamination and its effect on the communities can be found under the Affected Communities link.
 The FAQ section answers many questions asked by community members around processing claims, hair and blood sample usage and how to speak to the Board in person.

 I recommend taking the time to look around the site to learn more about the mercury contamination issue still facing the communities.